andre-janino/JumboStoreLocator/README.md

 - tamara.duric@jumbo.com / Password1
 - gustavo.henriquesmartins@jumbo.com / Password1

-After logging in, you should be greeted by a map filled with all Jumbo stores, as shown below:
+After logging in, you should be greeted by a map filled with all Jumbo stores with the _`All Stores`_ option pre-selected, as shown below:

 <p align="center">
   <img src="_resources/Test-MainPage.png" title="Main page" alt="Main page"/>
 </p>

-The user is able to search addresses (with auto-complete functionality), to see _`all/nearest/favorite`_ stores and to filter by location type:
+Stores can be filtered by type: _`Supermarkten/Pickup point/Drive through`_.
+If an address is provided, stores ordered by distance of the given location on the search panel:

 <p align="center">
   <img src="_resources/Test-Filters-AddressSearch.png" title="Searching for an address" alt="Searching"/>
 </p>

-Finally, the feature that was asked to be implemented on this coding challenge is available on the second tab, under _`Nearby stores`_:
+The feature that was requested on this coding challenge is available on the second tab, under _`Nearby Stores`_.
+It has the same functionalities as the _`All Stores`_, but it limits the amount of results by _`5, 10, 25 or 50`_, depending on the user selection:

 <p align="center">
   <img src="_resources/Test-Filters-Nearest.png" title="Nearest stores" alt="Nearest stores"/>
 </p>

-It is interesting to note that the _`Nearby stores`_ may be redundant; it functions exactly as the "All stores" tab does, but it offers a limit filter (and only allows up to 50 stores).
-At this point I've kept both only because it showcases different ways the search panel could be setup.
-Eventually, if more filters are added, it would be a good idea to change the design, either moving this option to the header or creating a filter button that displays advanced options.
+It is interesting to note that the _`Nearby stores`_ is, at this point, a little bit redundant; it functions exactly as the "All stores" tab does, but it offers a way to limit the number of results.
+I've only kept both to showcase different ways the search panel can be setup.
+Eventually, if more filters are added, it would be a good idea to change the design, either moving this option to the header (and eliminating redundant tabs) or by creating a filter button that displays advanced options.

 As for the other functionalities: upon clicking on a store (either on a search panel or on a marker), the search panel focus on and expands the selected store, displaying its details.
-The open hours fields (over the week) are hardcoded, but the favorite toggle button works and enables favorited stores to be seen on the third tab, under _`Favorite stores`_.
+The open hours fields (over the week) are hardcoded, but the favorite toggle button works and enables favorited stores to be seen on the third tab, under _`Favorite Stores`_:

 <p align="center">
   <img src="_resources/Test-Filters-Nearest-25.png" title="Nearest stores" alt="Nearest stores"/>